 Also it is worth remembering that the efficiency of ground source heat pump systems is high – with the heat pumps producing three to four units of heat for each unit of electricity they consume.

 Simon Lomax, Managing Director of Kensa Heat Pumps comments:

-Thankfully, Government is starting to show interest in air quality issues linked to heating systems: the recent Clear Air Strategy consultation poses the question as to whether biomass installations in urban locations should even be eligible for the Renewable Heat Incentive.
-As an alternative, ground source heat pumps are the perfect solution for cities.
+Thankfully, Government is now acting on air quality issues linked to heating systems: the Clear Air Strategy poses the question as to whether biomass installations in urban locations should even be eligible for the Renewable Heat Incentive.
+As an alternative, ground source heat pumps are the perfect solution, especially in cities.

 Fuelling the change

 The Cleaner Heat Cashback scheme, which offers small businesses in the capital up to 35% cashback when they switch their gas, oil, LPG or old biomass system to renewable heating systems, such as ground source heat pumps (GSHPs), supports London Mayor Sadiq Khan’s ambition to have a zero carbon capital city by 2050.

 Biomass fuels produce more air pollutants compared to other renewable technologies, therefore the scheme does not support the installation of new biomass boilers.

 Businesses located in London’s Air Quality Focus Areas will be able to claim an additional 5% cashback.

 With Kensa’s shared ground loop system architecture there is also the potential to co-fund ground source heat pump projects with the Cleaner Heat Cashback scheme and the Government’s Non Domestic Renewable Heat Incentive (RHI) scheme, provided the grant funded elements are limited to non-RHI parts of the work.